The site where innovation, collaboration and care will unite to impact our children’s future.

 The Johns Hopkins All Children’s Research and Education Building is home to our institutes, grant-funded scientists, innovative graduate medical education programs, cutting-edge Center for Medical Simulation and Innovative Education, and Florida’s only accredited pediatric biorepository.

-One side of the building is dedicated offices and the collaborative spaces, including those devoted to the research and academic offices of the hospital’s five institutes:
+One side of the building is dedicated offices and the collaborative spaces, including those devoted to the research and academic offices of the hospital’s six institutes:

 - Heart Institute

 - Institute for Brain Protection Sciences